 Include some turmeric and black pepper to aid post-workout inflammation.

 If you aim to gain some weight, include cashew, peanut, or almond butter tablespoon.
-They provide energy and help replenish your body faster; if used with maca powder, they are even better.
+They provide energy and help replenish your body faster; if used with maca powder (affiliate link), they are even better.
 They also add more protein to your post-workout smoothies.

 If you are planning on drinking this shake post workout smoothie for muscle gain, adding peanut butter or any nut butter to your shake should be part of your game plan.